-- ✓ 2 identifiers every time.
+- √ 2 identifiers every time.
 ALWAYS use the patient's Full Name and full Date of Birth (MMDDYY).

 DoD ID number should be used as a third identifier.
-Match treatment to patient to identify a patient every time you provide a service or treatment.
-Do NOT skip safety checks. - √ Two staff members must verify (2 patient IDs) when drawing blood for blood products AND before giving blood products.
-Follow the instruction. - ✓ LABEL BLOOD AND OTHER SPECIMENS IN THE PRESENCE OF THE PATIENT.
-Have patient verify labels when able to do so. ✓ Use distinct naming for newborn patients. - √ Use distinct naming for newborn patients.
+Match treatment to patient.
+Identify the patient every time you provide a service or treatment Do NOT skip safety checks. - √ Two staff members must verify (2 patient IDs) when drawing blood for blood products AND before giving blood products.
+Follow the instruction. - √ LABEL BLOOD AND OTHER SPECIMENS IN THE PRESENCE OF THE PATIENT.
+Have patient verify labels when able to do so. - $\sqrt{}$ Use distinct naming for newborn patients.